Alliance of Queer and Ally Students: History

-When first registered as a student organization, they named themselves the Michigan State University Gay Liberation Movement.
-Members changed the name in 1997 to MSU Gay Liberation Council.
-The name then changed to the MSU Lesbian/Gay Council, then again to the Alliance of Lesbian-Bi-Gay Students.
-By 2005, the group became the Alliance of Lesbian, Bisexual, Gay, Transgendered, and Straight Ally Students.
+When first registered as a student organization, the group called itself the Michigan State University Gay Liberation Movement.
+The name of the group was changed several times over the decades, reflecting the political and social context of the era.
+The 1980’s saw several adjustments: to the MSU Gay Liberation Council, then the MSU Lesbian/Gay Council, and finally, the Alliance of Lesbian-Bi-Gay Students.
+The early 1990’s saw the formal inclusion of transgender individuals into the group, which then became the Alliance of LBGT students.
+In 2005, the group became the Alliance of Lesbian, Bisexual, Gay, Transgendered, and Straight Ally Students.
 They adopted Alliance of Queer and Ally Students in 2010.